📋 In this article

 - Fresh, clean notes for cash — crumpled notes suggest the gift was an afterthought

-- Wrap with care — even cash should be presented in a quality envelope or card
+- Wrap with care — cash should be presented in a quality envelope

-- Never make the amount public — amounts are typically private between giver and receiver
+- Never make the amount public — amounts are private between giver and receiver

 - Acknowledge all gifts promptly — a thank-you message on the day is appreciated